tytstn/tytstn.github.io/_posts/2019-02-15-projectB_Proposal.md

 <br>**Generating a chart through Rechart for data visualization web application.**

 **Description**
 <br>According to my team project for project 2 course, my team decided to do web application for people who need a tool to help them plan their meals with individual dietary needs which it is called “SelfNourish”.
-Moreover, our team project would have to display some data from the database as a chart.
+Moreover, our team project would have to display some data from the datasets as a chart.
 Consequently, we decided to use rechart for our web application.

 **Objective**
 <br>To create and manipulate a chart through rechart for showing on a web application.